Jefferson County License Hearing Guide

 Possible Outcomes

-• What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, and possibly other essential activities.
-The specific restrictions will be outlined on your license.
+• What You Can Drive For: A restricted license typically allows you to drive for work, school, medical appointments, or other essential needs.

 Getting Your License Back